-WARNING (02/20/2017): Is know that MMJoySetup - the firmware flash, configuration utility - don't run in Windows in Chinese language, and virtual machine running English windows don't help - the COM port is not seem.
+WARNING (02/20/2017): Is know that MMJoySetup - the firmware flash, configuration utility - don't run in Windows in Chinese language, and virtual machine running English Windows don't help - the COM port is not seem.
 In that cases is need a computer/laptop running a Windows in English, German or Russian for run MMjoySetup.

-Original topic - obsolete:
+Original topic about MMjoy -now obsolete:

 What is MMJoy?